RailProfAC/Vorkurs-Data-Science-for-Rail/Datastructures/README.md

 # Introduction to Python and Jupyter

-This module aims to give you a brief introduction to the Python language as well as Jupyter Notebooks.
+This module aims to give you anintroduction to Python data structures and the Pandas library.

 ## Learning outcomes

-- Execution of simple Python scripts in terminal
+- Knowledge of datastructures in Python
-- Hello World example in Jupyter
+- Knowledge and some initial usage of Pandas